codebagNG/Git-School/README.md

 # Git-School
-A guide to learning the key concepts in JGit in Few days
+A guide to learning the key concepts in Git in Few days